 During her residency, Victoria will build upon the themes of MOTHER TONGUES by exploring oral histories of language, migration and identity.
 As a descendant of formerly enslaved Africans who returned to West Africa from Bahia in 1835, the residency provides an opportunity for her to investigate this heritage through poetry and film.
 This project also coincides with work Victoria is completing in London as a V&A Research Institute artist in residence, examining histories of slave-ownership within the Victoria & Albert Museum collection.

-The residency is part of a one year programme between British Council Brazil and People’s Palace Projects delivering three residencies for 3 UK based emerging artists to work in Brazil, produced by Casa Rio (PPP do Brasil’s artist residency space, Rio de Janeiro), taking place between September 2017 and April 2018.
+The residency is part of a one year programme offered by British Council Brazil, delivering three residencies for 3 UK based emerging artists to work in Brazil, produced by PPP and Casa Rio (PPP do Brasil’s artist residency space, Rio de Janeiro), taking place between September 2017 and April 2018.

 About People’s Palace Projects